 - To apply, submit the online application along with applicable transcripts.

 Guest Students (enrolled in a degree program at another 4-year institution).

 - This designation is for students who plan to take courses for credit at the University of Pittsburgh with the intention of transferring those courses back to their home institution.

-- To be eligible for admission, students must have a minimum 2.5 cumulative or overall GPA.
+- To be eligible for admission, students must be currently enrolled at another 4-year insitution with at least 12 completed credits, and have a minimum 2.5 cumulative or overall GPA.
 Guest student status is granted for one term only and does not automatically renew.

 - To apply, submit the online application.
 Be sure to submit official transcripts directly to the College of General Studies.
 Otherwise, your application processing may be delayed.

 - For syllabi of desired courses, contact the department directly.
 Individual departments also handle any permission number or prerequisite override requests.